aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/chart-format/_index.md

 ---

 ## **Setting Chart Appearance**
-In How to Create a Chart we gave a brief introduction to the types of charts and charting objects offered by Aspose.Cells for Python via .NET, and described how to create one.
+In *How to Create a Chart* we gave a brief introduction to the types of charts and charting objects offered by Aspose.Cells for Python via .NET, and described how to create one.
 This article discusses how to customize the appearance of charts by setting their properties:

 - Setting the chart area.
 - Setting chart lines.
 - Applying themes.
-- Setting titles to charts and axes.
+- Setting titles for charts and axes.
 - Working with gridlines.

 ### **Setting Chart Area**
-There are different kinds of areas in a chart and Aspose.Cells for Python via .NET provides the flexibility to modify the appearance of each area.
-Developers can apply different formatting settings on an area by changing its foreground color, background color, and fill format etc.
+There are different kinds of areas in a chart, and Aspose.Cells for Python via .NET provides the flexibility to modify the appearance of each area.
+Developers can apply different formatting settings on an area by changing its foreground color, background color, and fill format, etc.

 In the example given below, we have applied different formatting settings on different kinds of areas of a chart.
 These areas include: